LGV Train Paris-Bordeaux, 2 hours

-The current journey time of 3 hours 14 minutes to Paris by TGV will be reduced to 2 hours in July 2017.
-With 18 direct roundtrips per day (six more than at present) a train will depart for Paris hourly throughout the day, and every half hour at peak times, with trains leaving earlier and later in the day.
-Bordeaux St Jean station already receives more than 11 million passengers a year and is linked to the city centre in just 10 minutes via the tram.
+The preivous journey time of 3 hours 14 minutes to Paris by TGV has been reduced to 2 hours since July 2017.
+With 18 direct roundtrips per day (six more than at present) a train departs for Paris hourly throughout the day, and every half hour at peak times, with trains leaving earlier and later in the day.
+Bordeaux St Jean station receives more than 18 million passengers a year and is linked to the city centre in just 10 minutes via the tram.

 Bordeaux: a connected city

-With the arrival of the LGV high speed line in 2017, which will make Paris accessible in just over two hours, 18 million passengers are expected to pass through Bordeaux in 2017.
+With the arrival of the LGV high speed line in 2017, which makes Paris accessible in just over two hours, 18 million passengers are now passing through Bordeaux each year.

 The SNCF has designed these services for both business travellers and family/leisure travel within France and abroad.
 Rachel Picard, Executive Director of SNCF-Voyages, says that the company has forecast an increase of 2.3 million passengers by the end of 2019.